-What is a retreat?
+What is a Buddhist retreat?

 A retreat is a chance to get away from the noise and complexity of modern life in order to deepen your experience of yourself and of the world around you.

-11 Meditation or workshop in shrine room
+11am Meditation or workshop in shrine room

-1pm Lunch (free time)
+1pm Lunch (followed by free time)

-7.30 Talks in shrine room and/or ritual
+7.30pm Talks in shrine room and/or meditation and ritual

 Do you need to be a Buddhist?